jjrbfi/CSC_server_config/README.md

 # Access into Jupyter-lab:

-1. In case we don't have jupyter running (It's always running in the background):
+1. To check if we have Jupyter-lab running you will get back the PID number with this command: ```pgrep jupyter-lab```
-    - To check if we have it running you get back the PID number with command: ```pgrep jupyter-lab```
+   -  In case we don't have jupyter running:

 ```
 cd /opt/work/